How to use this

 • Each student presents for three minutes.

-• Champion opens with a brief intro to the program.
+• Advisor opens with a brief intro to the program.

 • Optional: invite one guide to give brief closing remarks.